ampiq/faultysaver/README.md

 java -jar <jar-name> <url-from> <url-to>
 ```

-For example, you can just copy this
+For example, you can just do this under terminal

 ```
+cd target

-java -jar faultysaver.jar http://localhost:8080/oldStorage/files http://localhost:8080//newStorage/files
+java -jar FaultySaver-1.0-SNAPSHOT-jar-with-dependencies.jar http://localhost:8080/oldStorage/files http://localhost:8080//newStorage/files
 ```

 Note that application is sending huge amount of requests so you have to wait about ~100 sec. for migrating ~5000 files(considering that server may hang and be unstable).